aws/mynah-ui/docs/DATAMODEL.md

   options?: Array<{ // Only applicable to select and radiogroup types
     value: string;
     label: string;
+    description?: string; // Only applicable to select types.
+This will add a description below the label to add more context for the option
   }>;
   disabled?: boolean; // this is only applicable to DropDownFormItem.
 If this is set to true, the dropdown is disabled.
-User cannot use the dropdown.
+User cannot use the dropdown. boldTitle?: boolean; // this will make the title of the input bold }
-}
 ```